-You don't have to spend a ton of money to get a great gaming PC.
-Choosing your own parts is the best way to build a gaming PC that suits your needs, and our build guide is here to help you assemble an awesome custom gaming PC that will be future proof.
-It should still be able to play games at high settings two or three years from now.
+You can still build a great gaming PC even if you are working with a less than ideal budget.
+Choosing your own parts is the best way to build a gaming PC that suits your needs, and our build guide is here to help you assemble an awesome custom gaming PC that should still be able to play games at high settings two or three years from now—and worth every penny.

 Buy it now

 This custom gaming PC is meant to play the best PC games with no compromises at 1080p or 1440p, hitting framerates of 60 fps and up.
 We have other gaming PC build guides if you're on more of a budget, want to play games at 4K, or need to crush even the most demanding games at 100+ fps.
 This is the balanced option: powerful enough to still run games in a few years, but still reasonably affordable.

 The price point also doesn't account for the operating system or any peripherals.
 Check out our buying guides for the best mouse, keyboard, and gaming monitor for our favorite picks to pair with your new rig.